Agreement Cover

 There are several options for parenting schedules.
 Our office can provide several options for you and your partner to consider.

-Can you handle the Agreement virtually?
+Can you handle the Agreement virtually / online?

 We can obtain your signatures electronically and by mail.
 However, electronic signatures are preferred over mail to save time and money.